mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

        Ensure to copy the certificate value in the response from the above request.

-  * 3. Upload copied ROOT certificate through the below SWAGGER URL:-
+  * 3. Upload copied ROOT certificate through the below SWAGGER URL:

         ```https://minibox.mosip.net/v1/partnermanager/swagger-ui.html#/Partner%20Service%20Controller/uploadCACertificateUsingPOST ```
        ```{